Pickled Okra and Carrot

 Place vinegar, water, spices, salt and rice syrup in a sauce pan and bring to a boil.
 Reduce heat to low and cook brine until the salt is dissolved, stirring occasionally.
 Turn off heat and allow brine to cool to just warmer than room temperature.
 Pour brine (with seeds) into each jar to completely cover the veggies.
 Allow to cool completely before sealing jars.
 Let pickles stand at room temperature for one day to allow flavors to develop before serving.

-Note: Pickles will keep for about a month refrigerated.
-Also note that you can make these pickles the standard way, sterilizing jars, boiling finished pickle jars and sealing them.
+Cook’s Tip: Pickles will keep for about a month refrigerated.
+You can make these pickles shelf-stable and create a longer life for them by sterilizing the jars in boiling water and then once the veggies and brine are sealed, boiling the finished pickle jars which will seal them.
 The pickles will then keep for 6 months out of the refrigerator.